-Some people say they like to keep working or take a break and like to go back, as it gives them this sense of normal living and helps and I agree it can, if you feel able to work, even if its just part time.
+Some people say they like to keep working, as it gives them this sense of normal living and helps and I agree it can, if you feel able to work, even if its just part time.
 Anything normal in your day helps.
 I used to go swimming and felt the oddest person on the planet, but kept going each day and in time I felt more and more normal, I was not going to sit at home feeling sorry for myself, trying to figure things out all day, I wanted normality in my day.
 Even now I spend a lot of time on-line as I have to through what I do, but I have to have time outs, to refresh myself and do other things, it brings a lot of normal living into my week and keeps my mind active and refreshed.

 Hope that makes a lot of sense and helps people.